games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 ### <a name="small_progress">The small progress measure algorithm</a>
-The fact that the small progress measures form a solution of the separation problem is due to Julien Bernet, David Janin, and Igor Walukiewicz, in the paper
+The fact that the small progress measures form a solution of the separation problem was essentially shown by Julien Bernet, David Janin, and Igor Walukiewicz, in the paper
 [Permissive strategies: from parity games to safety games](www.labri.fr/perso/igw/Papers/igw-perm.ps).
-They indeed hint at the separation problem in the conclusion.
+By essentially I mean that the separation problem is hinted at in the conclusion, but the definitions of $\text{AllEvenCycles}$ and $\text{AllOddCycles}$ do not appear.

 We give here a different proof; it is not fair to say that it is simpler, nor better.
 It is simply *different*.